Diagnosing and Treating Your Tinnitus

 Tinnitus is most often described as ringing or buzzing in one or both ears.

 Tinnitus affects approximately 20% of the population and can be very debilitating, depending on the severity and the effects it can have to your life.
 Tinnitus is not a disease, but may be a sign of an underlying health condition.
-Individuals suffering from tinnitus should first have a full diagnostic hearing assessment followed by a tinnitus evaluation, if deemed necessary by their certified audiologist.
+Individuals suffering from tinnitus should first have a full diagnostic hearing assessment followed by a tinnitus evaluation, if deemed necessary by their registered audiologist.

 STEP 1: EVALUATING YOUR TINNITUS

 A tinnitus evaluation determines the presence and severity of a person’s tinnitus and the appropriate tinnitus treatment options and management strategies.
 A comprehensive hearing assessment is needed before a tinnitus evaluation can take place.
 The following components are included in a tinnitus evaluation: